 This world desperately needs men and women who can build an emotional connection.

-Without generalizing, this is a world with an oversupply of people who scream “me, me, me”, people who crave to be heard, to be recognized, to be liked and seen.
+Without generalizing, this is a world with an oversupply of people who scream “me, me, me”, people who crave to be heard, to be rewarded, to be “popular”.